 IKEA Curtain Rod Review of the Kvartal System

 The screws to attach the rails to the brackets are on top of the bracket and are super tiny, so if you mount the brackets close to the ceiling and then try to screw the rails on, you're going to have a trial on your hands.
 You just can't see what you are doing miles above your head, upside down.
-There are still several of these tiny screws lost forever in the depths of my shag rug.
+There are still several of these tiny screws lost forever in the depths of a shag rug.

-The aluminum rail bends easily, so we used a file to smooth the connection and now my curtains glide through just fine.
-However, these rails are so flimsy and of such a soft metal, I really don't know how long they are going to last in the long run.
-I expect to have to file again.
+Another flaw is that putting the two rails together results in a terribly bumpy ride for the curtains.
+In truth, they didn't glide through the connection at all.
+The aluminum rail bends easily, so a file was used to smooth the connection and now the curtains glide through just fine.
+However, these rails are so flimsy and of such a soft metal, they may not last in the long run.

-Overview of IKEA Kvartal System
+Bottom Line on the IKEA Kvartal System